Project Risk Management — An 8-Step Process to Success

 Regardless of whether you use qualitative or quantitative analysis to determine the threat level of risks and prioritize them, you need to create a response plan to account for each risk.

-How detailed or general you want to be with this comes down to the risks and projects in question.
+The level of detail you want to go into with the plan depends on the risks and projects in question.

 For example, it’s taken for granted that unwanted bugs will constitute a risk that is both highly likely to occur and bears great severity on the overall quality of software-related products.